John M. Cerna

 We are able to offer a variety of extended day enrichment and intervention opportunities for students through state and federal grants, levy dollars, and community donations.
-These performance-based activities include GEAR UP, 21st Century activities, Destination Imagination, Missoula Children’s Theater, and the intramural sports program.
+These performance-based activities include GEAR UP at both the middle school and high school, 21st Century activities, Destination Imagination, Missoula Children’s Theater, and the intramural sports program.
 The high school is able to offer Red Comet for credit retrieval and the middle school will be offering makeup classes for struggling eighth graders.
 The high school has summer math and science enrichment programs offered through collaboration with the University of Washington, Heritage University, and Washington State University and Yakima Valley Farmworkers Clinic.
 We continue to partner with Yakima Valley Farm Workers Clinic, Northwest Community Action Center, ESD 105, OSPI, Yakama Nation, Washington Beef and the City of Toppenish to provide additional programs throughout the summer and school year.
-We had sixty middle school students on campus at Heritage University for a STEM/Financial Literacy camp this summer.
+We had sixty middle school students online this summer through Heritage University for a STEM/Financial Literacy program.

-I would like to thank Toppenish Education Association President, Michael Ayling, for his hard work and dedication to our staff and students in helping make Toppenish School District a better place to work and live.
-There has been a tremendous amount of collaboration and communication.
+I would like to thank Toppenish Education Association co-presidents, Katie Haynes and Deborah Hessenthaler, for their hard work and dedication to our staff and students in helping make Toppenish School District a better place to work and live.
+There has been a tremendous amount of collaboration and communication due to the COVID pandemic.
 I would also like to thank the District Leadership Team for their commitment to the District Improvement Plan and keeping it updated, alive and well, and a work in progress.

-A Spanish version of this calendar will also be available at every school and the District Office.
 We want you to play an active role in your child’s learning journey.
 You have our commitment that we will improve the quality of education for your child and our student outcome data will prove it!
 Our staff embraces the premise that a good education is a gift for life.
-Thank you for believing and supporting our schools!
+Thank you for believing in and supporting our schools.